PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

     ![](./images/azure-arc-12.png)

-3. You can explore the other resources deployed as part of the configuration repository by following commands:
+3. You can explore the other resources deployed as part of the configuration repository by running the following commands:

    ```
    kubectl -n team-a get cm -o yaml